G♯ Phrygian Scale

 Chords in the Key of G♯ Phrygian

-When stacking thirds on each scale degree of the G♯ Phrygian scale, the following diatonic chords emerge:
+When stacking thirds on each scale degree of the G♯ Phrygian scale, the following diatonic triads emerge:

 - G♯ minor (i)